Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I hadn't really thought much about what part of the Louisville area I liked the best.
 I thought the outlying areas along I-64 in Indiana seemed the most appealing, around Georgetown and Laynesville.
 Again, a place in a rural metro-area-fringe town would have been the most ideal.

-In a distant 4th place, Lexington's appeal was similar to Louisville's - a nice-sized city closer to family and friends, keeping a good drive westward on I-64 for storm observing.
+In a distant 4th place, Lexington's appeal was similar to Louisville's - a nice-sized city closer to family and friends, keeping a good drive westward on I-64 for storm photography.
 Lexington's thunderstorm frequency is ten times higher than Charleston due to being outside of the Appalachians.
 The only problem with Lexington was that much of the outlying areas are occupied by upscale horse farms, which would make it harder to find economical housing.
 Roads around these farms are also narrow with few places to park for storm photography.
 Winchester was a possible solution - outside of the 'horse farm zone', along I-64 and close enough to the metro to benefit from the urban economy.

 What about the Plains?

 I ruled out the rural Great Plains locations for now.
 It's just too far away from family, in a generally more difficult economic zone, and presents the problem of overall isolation.
-I love it out there, to be sure - and I should have plenty of opportunities to 'escape' to the area and enjoy it on storm observing expeditions (made easier/cheaper by the shorter westward drives).
+I love it out there, to be sure - and I should have plenty of opportunities to 'escape' to the area and enjoy it on storm photography expeditions (made easier/cheaper by the shorter westward drives).
 Tulsa and Joplin/Baxter Springs (which were on my original list) were actually close runners-up to the above areas, and if I decide to move again, may appear on the new list if and when that ever happens.
 I decided against them mainly due to the distance from family, and the fact that I still enjoy covering the lesser-covered events in the Midwest.